IQSS/dataverse/doc/sphinx-guides/source/installation/oauth2.rst

 After restarting Glassfish you should see the new provider under "Other options" on the Log In page, as described in the :doc:`/user/account` section of the User Guide.

-By default, the Log In page will show the "builtin" provider, but you can adjust this via the ``:DefaultAuthProvider`` configuration option.
+By default, the Log In page will show the "builtin" provider, but you can adjust this via the ``DefaultAuthProvider`` configuration option.
 For details, see :doc:`config`.

 ORCID Sandbox
 ^^^^^^^^^^^^^